-This assignment is worth 15% of your final mark for Cosc 242.
+This assignment is worth 20% of your final mark for Cosc 242.
 It is possible to get full marks.
-In order to do this you must write correct, well-commented code which meets the specifications.
+In order to do this you must write correct, well-commented code which meets the specifications, and use the departmental GitLab server as specified.